mithila442/SC-VQA/README.md

 - Mayesha Maliha Rahman Mithila, Mylene C.Q.
 Farias

-## License
+## Acknowledgement

-This project is licensed under the MIT License.
+This work was supported by the Department of Computer Science, Texas State University